graphile-contrib/postgraphile-plugin-connection-filter/README.md

 | 4.0.0-alpha2.27 - 4.0.0-alpha2.28 | 1.0.0-alpha.4 - 1.0.0-alpha.6 |
 | 4.0.0-alpha2.30 | 1.0.0-alpha.7 - 1.0.0-alpha.8 |
 | 4.0.0-alpha2.33 | 1.0.0-alpha.9 - 1.0.0-alpha.10 |

+## Performance and Security

+By default, this plugin:
+- Exposes a large number of filter operators, including some that can perform expensive pattern matching.
+- Exposes PostGraphile "computed columns" as filterable fields, which can result in expensive operations.

+To protect your server, you can:
+- Use the `connectionFilterAllowedFieldTypes` and `connectionFilterAllowedOperators` plugin options to limit the fields and operators exposed through GraphQL.
+- Use the `connectionFilterComputedColumns` option to disable the computed columns functionality unless strictly needed.

 ## Getting Started